 A 3rd year marketing student at the Edwards School of Business, Kassidy is currently in her work placement at Federated Coop and is ESB’s Experiential Learning Initiative liaison.

-Lori Lisitza CMgr, PMgr, MCIM CGPS Executive Assistant, Project Oversight
+Lori Lisitza CMgr, PMgr, MCIM CGPS Executive Officer, Grad Hub Oversight

 A self-declared life-long learner, being surrounded by students on an academic journey was a natural fit for Lori.
-Fast forward from coding in MS-DOS, Lori found that she has a knack for project management and paired that with media brokerage and indy music album design.
+Fast forward from coding in MS-DOS, Lori found that she has a knack for project management and paired that with media brokerage and indie music album design.
 Lori went on to study business administration at Memorial University and USask with a particular interest in management earning chartered management credentials in both Canada and the UK.
+Lori wears ‘several hats’ within the College of Graduate & Postdoctoral Studies from being the Dean’s central support person and as a member of the Dean’s leadership team bringing leadership, development and oversight to a variety of special projects.
 When not at work you will find Lori at the barn, with a pair of skates in the trunk and a yellow ribbon on the bumper in support of Canada's troops.